Story: Conservation – a history

 Despite concern to preserve marine resources, archaeological evidence shows that there were progressively fewer crayfish, pāua and other shellfish at all localities that have been investigated.

 Although forests were widespread, they could not sustain humans year round, especially once moa had been hunted to extinction.
 So forests were burnt down, especially on the drier, eastern side of the South Island.
 The bracken fern that grew in regenerating areas was a staple of the Māori diet.

 Missionary Richard Taylor described a tribe’s rāhui in 1855: ‘the woods in which they hunted the rat were tapu, until the sport was over, and so were the rivers; no canoe could pass until the rahue [rāhui] (usually a pole with an old garment tied to it) was taken down.’
 1

-Close to settlements, slow-growing, fruit-bearing trees such as kahikatea, mataī and hīnau were often kept to ensure a supply of birds, especially kererū (wood pigeons).
+Close to settlements, slow-growing, fruit-bearing trees such as kahikatea, mataī and hīnau were often kept to ensure a supply of birds, especially kererū (New Zealand pigeons).
 Karaka trees were planted and harvested for berries, and had special significance for many tribes as the place where whenua (placentas) were buried.

 Rāhui – restrictions